 BOOK: Edgar Gets Ready For Bed – by Jennifer Adams

-WHY IT’S A GREAT SLEEP TRAINING TOOL: Full disclosure: I’m a former English major, and the book nerd in me just adores the entire BabyLit® series of books.
+WHY IT’S A GREAT SLEEP TRAINING TOOL: Full disclosure: The book nerd in me just adores the entire BabyLit® series of books.
 So I was thrilled to find a BabyLit® book all about sleep!
 If you have the twin goals of improving your child’s sleep AND introducing him to classic literature, then you’ll adore this book.
 It will help you lay a foundation for literary appreciation while also guiding your child towards greater cooperation at bedtime…who doesn’t love that?